Ιωάννης Θεμ. Τσουχλαράκης

 dance teacher

 Throughout the first year of his studies in the National Metsovio Institute of Technology (department of topographer, mechanic) he started teaching cretan dances in several Cretan Unions in Attica and Evoia.
-He was a dancer in the Greek Dances Theatre of Dora Stratou in the late 80’s.
+A few years later, he began writing articles in the cretan press.
+He is one of the charter members of the "Pancretan Press Media Union" and the "Cretan Folk University".
+He has been the special adviser and editor of the annual calendars of the "Panhellenic Confederation of Cretan Unions" since 2002.

-He has spent many years studying and searching (interviews, recordings etc.) the history and civilisation of Crete.
 He was honoured with the First Praise of Academia Athinon for his study titled: "The Dances of Crete - legend, history, tradition" in 2000.

-His books that have been published:
+His studies that have been published:

 The Dances of Crete - legend, history, tradition, Kentro Spoudis Kritikou Politismou, Athens 2000 (First Praise of Academia Athinon)